EthanZ123/ethan_2025/navigation/worldle.md

             }
         }

-        // Check if the guess is completely correct if (currentGuess === correctWord) {
+        // check if the guess is completely correct if (currentGuess === correctWord) {
             document.getElementById("win-message").style.display = "block";
             return;